zwen/infs3400spring2021/Assignments/Assignment02.md

     print("a is not larger than b")
 ```

 #### Q6.
 Please run the following code.
 What do you think the program is hoping to achieve and why it will correctly find out the password?
+How long did your computer take to complete the code?
 #Block 6
 ```python
 password = 9805